Krakor92/some-custom-dataviews/jukebox/README.md

 - [702573N's Obsidian-Tasks-Calendar](https://github.com/702573N/Obsidian-Tasks-Calendar)
 	- It greatly helped me understand how to format my view.js and view.css
 - [CustomJs](https://github.com/saml-dev/obsidian-custom-js)
-	- Fantastic plugin that let me isolate the dvjs query logic in its own file for easier use later on
+	- Fantastic plugin that let me isolate logic used by all my views in its own file for easier use later on

 ### Styling